bartoszadamczyk/weather-station-rpi/README.md

 ### BME680: Temperature, Humidity, Pressure, Altitude and Gas Sensor

 Overall very nice sensor, accurate, stable and versatile.
-On board chip is from Bosch, supports temperature, humidity, pressure, altitude and gas, although last two require calibration.
+On board chip is from Bosch, supports temperature, humidity, pressure, altitude and gas, although the last two require calibration.

 You can get it
 on [The PiHut](https://thepihut.com/products/adafruit-bme680-temperature-humidity-pressure-and-gas-sensor-ada3660)